Hurence/logisland/logisland-framework/logisland-resources/src/main/resources/docs/components.rst

    :widths: 20,60,30,20,10,10

    "**event.serializer**", "the way to serialize event", "Json serialization (serialize events as json blocs), String serialization (serialize events as toString() blocs)", "json", "", ""
+   "record.types", "comma separated list of record to include. all if empty", "", "", "", ""

 ----------